michaelpatrickpurcell/Decibel/README.md

 results before the dice are rolled.

 #### Example
-Suppose a player is making a 5dB check as part of a static resolution roll against a target number of 13.
+Suppose a player is making a 5dB check as part of a static resolution roll with a target number of 13.
 The player rolls five twenty-sided dice and gets a result of {20, 17, 12, 8, 5}.
 The outcome of the check is 20 - 5 = 15.
 The check is successful and the degree of success is 15 - 13 = 2.